 Our plan was to reach the peak of Khayangphung and return to the village in three days, spending two nights on the mountain.
 There was no time to lose, so after a hearty breakfast we set off with a posse of hunters, the head man’s son and a few other friends and relatives.
 The hunters would be our invaluable guides, camp builders and suppliers of fresh meat for meals.

 Before very long we were in pure virgin forest, where huge trees surrounded us most of the time.
-As wonderful as that is, it is often very difficult to identify them.
+As wonderful as that is, it is often very difficult to identify them when you can’t reach any foliage or fruit.

 After a strenuous full day’s ascent we dropped into a valley at roughly 200m asl to make camp for the night.
 It was at this point we found that our guides had not planned to erect rain shelters.
 “What if it rains?” was met with a shrug and a smile.
 It had rained quite hard the previous night back in the village, so we felt slightly perturbed, but not altogether distraught.
 The hunters were building a series of fires that were placed between every two sleeping positions on the ground; we would at least be warm, or in my case at least, so it turned out, hot.